Vector-Valued Gossip over $w$-Holonomic Networks: Analysis and Proofs of Theorems

+For this section, we continue with {Example~\ref{exmp:derivation}}. {Towards illustrating the result of Proposition~\ref{prop:block_irreducible_for_exhaustive}, we analyze the partition of the index set induced by an exhaustive walk using this Example.}

-For this section, we continue with Example~\ref{exmp:intro_partition}. \begin{example}[Cont.]
-Assume that the number of states for each node $m$ is $3$ in the graph shown in Figure~\ref{fig:butterfly_graph}; then $x(t) \in \R^{21}$.
+\begin{exmp}[Cont.]
+Assume that the number of states for each node $m$ is $3$ in the graph shown in Figure~\ref{fig:butterfly_graph}; then $x(t) \in \mathbb{R}^{21}$.
 Consider the cycles $C_1$ and $C_2$.
 Assume that we have the following partition of the index set:

 Consider the partition of the index set induced by $C_2C_1$.
 We observe that the sets $\pi^{C_1}_1$ and $\pi^{C_2}_2$ have a nonempty intersection.
 Hence, the set $\pi^{C_2C_1}_1:=\pi^{C_1}_1 \cup \pi^{C_2}_2$ is an element of the partition $\pi^{C_2C_1}$.
 On the other hand, the index sets $\pi^{C_1}_0$ and $\pi^{C_2}_0$ labels the maximal permutation block in the corresponding matrix.
 From Proposition~\ref{prop:block_irreducible_for_exhaustive}, the set $\pi^{C_2C_1}_0:=\pi^{C_1}_0 \cap \pi^{C_2}_0$ is an element of the partition of the index set $\pi^{C_2C_1}$.
 Then, we obtain the following: